 There are two drivers who could have raced on their birthday, but failed to qualify for the Grand Prix.
 The first was Jochen Mass at the 1979 Canadian Grand Prix, who missed out on a spot on the grid by just 0.064s.
 The second was Aguri Suzuki at the 1991 Italian Grand Prix.
 He qualified 30th and last in the qualifying session, 0.841s away from the pace which was needed for a place on the starting grid.

 Heinz-Harald Frentzen had a particularly unlucky birthday in 2003.
-After lining up fifteenth on the grid, Frentzen made his way through two formation laps.
+After lining up 15th on the grid, Frentzen made his way through two formation laps.
 A faulty launch control for Cristiano da Matta meant that there were three formation laps that afternoon.
 At the start of the third formation, Frentzen had clutch issues and there was no time to set up the spare car.
 It meant that Frentzen did not start the race.

 Drivers who made their only appearance on their birthday